 Napoleon Bonaparte is perhaps one of the most iconic figures in French warfare history.
 Known for his spectacular portraits as well as his invasions attempts, he was a figure that few have come close to mimicking – in some cases, for good reason!
 But do you know more about Napoleon Bonaparte than just his alleged height and the hand he supposedly kept in his jacket?
 Here’s our full fact file on the emperor.

-- Believe it or not, there were attempts to try and wrest, or even rescue Napoleon from St Helena.
+Believe it or not, there were attempts to try and wrest, or even rescue Napoleon from Saint Helena.
 There were attempts to break the emperor out of exile through balloon and submarine, for example!
 However, it was not to be.

-Do you know any fun, strange or interesting facts about Napoleon?
+Do you know any fun, strange or interesting facts about Napoleon that we’ve missed?
 Share them with us in the comments section below!